abpframework/abp/docs/en/tutorials/modular-crm/part-06.md

 ### The Book Store Tutorial

 In this tutorial, we intentionally kept the application logic very simple and didn't build a usable user interface for the modules.
+Also, didn't implement authorization and localization for the modules.
 This was to keep your focus on modularity.
 If you want to learn how to build real-world user interfaces with ABP, you can check the [Book Store tutorial](../book-store/index.md).
 All the principles and approaches explained there are already possible with a modular system too.

 ### ABP Reusable Application Modules